eda-ricercatore/admin-notes/skill-set/semiconductor-industry/vlsi-design-digital-n-mixed-signal.md

 	- Ability to work both in an amazing and enthusiastic team, and autonomously, taking the initiative towards project objectives
 	- Ability to work under the pressure of deadlines.
 In some short periods there might be deadlines.
 + skill set:
+	- We are looking for a CPU Architect to join a small but growing CPU group, advancing the art of high performance circuit design.
+Ideal candidates will channel their creativity to contribute in cross-spectrum flow and methodology, working closely with circuit design architects.
+They will have high levels of flexibility to craft productivity improvement flows to make highly visible contributions.
+	- The Ampere Architecture Group team turns ideas into reality.
+We are a group of technologists with tremendous experience shipping dozens of server products at multiple semiconductor companies.
+By listening to customers, driving industry standard protocols, and designing high-performance IPs and SoCs, Architects push products forward past the bleeding edge of microprocessor design.
+Architects are resourceful, and craft well-tuned designs to meet ecosystem requirements in a timely cadence, ultimately delighting Ampere’s cloud customers.
+	- What You Will Do:
+		* Define the design of a server-class microprocessor core
+		* Define the design of a server-class SoC including mesh interconnect, PCIe subsystem, or memory subsystem
+		* Craft workflows to understand pre-silicon behaviors of a SoC with hundreds of cores.
+		* Understand the pipeline of ideas from research to workloads to ISA to microarchitecture to physical technology
+		* Create and maintain technical documents including architecture specifications, implementation guides, and user guides
+		* Collaborate with the team from product roadmap to design implementation
+		* Balance features, performance and costs to create a solution with high value and optimal use of development and physical resources
+		* Facilitate design development efforts, performance estimation, and performance analysis through methodology and hands-on contributions
+		* Learn the CPU performance model from senior team members and helping to develop, deploy, and run microarchitecture studies for future products.
+		* Work with microarchitecture designers in performing studies on current and future generation of CPUs.
+		* Drive performance correlation of models using post-silicon measurement data or pre-silicon simulation results.
+		* Collect silicon performance measurements and understanding how to vet data and filter anomalous results.
+		* Run and report out on experiments characterizing performance of existing silicon, both pre-production and shipping silicon
+		* Develop automated performance testing and data post-processing.
+		* Develop visualization tools to assist in performance analysis.
+		* Run micro-benchmarks and creating supporting models/relationships using the collected data
+		* Develop spreadsheet macros to further prepare/present performance data in appropriate formats.
+		* Investigate performance anomalies with help from senior performance architects.
+		* Develop functional/performance model of the hardware in C++ or System C.
+		* Fit curves and run trendline analysis using R.
+	- What You’ll Bring:
+		* Great communication skills, comfortable with reaching out and asking questions.
+This is the most important qualification!
+		* Ability to learn and grow.
+Nobody around you will have the answers!
+		* Knowledge of memory consistency models and coherency protocols
+		* Firmware, hypervisor, and operating system design
+		* Virtualization, dynamic power management
+		* Utilization of semi-custom and custom logic design for high speed and low power
+		* Application of machine learning techniques
++ skill set:
 	- BLAH.
 + skill set:
 	- BLAH.